Earth Day 2025

 What’s the story with family planning?
 How women’s empowerment, reproductive freedom, and storytelling build healthier, more sustainable communities

-Reproductive health and rights and bodily autonomy are key to advancing SDG 3, Good Health and Well-being.
-During the panel, speakers will showcase how their organizations’ work helps remove barriers to family planning and empowers women and girls, leading to healthier, more prosperous communities.
-Improving access to reproductive healthcare also brings the added benefit of slowing population growth, allowing for more sustainable natural resource management, conservation of vital ecosystems, and greater climate change resilience.
+Reproductive health and rights and bodily autonomy are key to advancing Sustainable Development Goal (SDG) 3, Good Health and Well-being.
+During the panel, speakers showcased how their organizations’ work helps remove barriers to family planning and empowers women and girls.
+This leads to healthier, more prosperous communities.
+Improving access to reproductive health care also brings the added benefit of slowing population growth, allowing for more sustainable natural resource management, conservation of vital ecosystems, and greater climate change resilience.

 Sara Inés Lara, Founder & President, Women for Conservation